HB164 Alabama 2012 Session

 - Board of Physical Therapy, impaired professional wellness committee and program created; executive director appointment, licensing in lieu of registration of physical therapists assistants, Secs.
 34-24-191, 34-24-193, 34-24-194, 34-24-195, 34-24-210, 34-24-211, 34-24-212, 34-24-213, 34-24-217 am'd

-This bill would authorize the board to place restrictions on licenses as a part of the disciplinary process.
+- Allows the board to discipline licensees by admin fines up to $1,000 per violation and to place restrictions on licenses as part of disciplinary action.

 - Subjects